 It’s just a matter of cooking down the onions and boiling potatoes and that, my friends, is really it!

 Caramelizing onions isn’t difficult at all, and once you know how to make them, you’ll be finding any excuse to use them.
-Enjoy them on top of caramelized onion hamburgers, as a topping on bacon spinach and artichoke pizza, on nachos, and of course in your French onion soup!
+Enjoy them on top of caramelized onion hamburgers, as a topping on bacon spinach and artichoke pizza, on ground beef nachos, and of course use it as a Delicious Potato Pierogi filling!

 If I were you, I’d make more than you need this time around and save the rest for meals throughout the week!